traitecoevo/mortality_bci/docker/README.md

 Things to note here:

-* If you wish to run models locally as opposed to on a cluster change `redis_host="localhost"` to `redis_host="redis"`.
-This points the queue at Redis running on the machine "redis", which is the name of the linked container
+* `redis_host="redis"` points the queue at Redis running on the machine "redis", which is the name of the linked container
 * The queue name is `rrq` but you can use whatever you fancy.

 Which will display a progress bad with a spinner on the right hand side.